pitchplay/blog-content/_posts/2016-06-07-how-headphones-changed-the-world.md

 categories: music
 header: (/assets/img/2016-06-10/love.jpg)
 ---
 Headphones were created to help listeners hear a quiet and concentrated piece of music.
-This differs from the purpose that music has held within our societies for centuries.
+This differs from the role that music has held within our societies for centuries.
 To an individual, music was once an aspect of __social gathering__ and __bonding__.
 Through headphones, music is a __single__, independent and __intimate experience__.

 ## Here But Not Present